 Understanding travel: social analysis module offers the opportunity to explore key issues in the transport sector and wider society and to develop a social analytical framework.
 This module aims to equip Masters Degree students with the skills and knowledge necessary to apply a social analysis in practice and policy in the transport sector in both professional environments and higher academic studies.
 This module will be taught by an expert team using a mix of teaching methods and materials including online activities and practical ‘hands-on’ workshops designed to engage and stimulate learning.

-Geographic transferability is defined as the process through which something (such as a policy or method) that has been implemented in one location is subsequently implemented in a second location.
-It is of particular interest when the characteristics of the second location are highly different to those in the first location, thus potentially influencing the effectiveness of what is being transferred.
-The geographic transferability of policies, models, assessment methods and visioning approaches is becoming increasingly important in a globalised world, from both practitioner and academic perspectives.
-In a nutshell, what can those involved in policy-making in a specific location learn from the policies implemented and the policy-formulation techniques used in other locations?
-The module addresses these issues through a combination of state-of-the art theory and up-to-date information on specific case studies.
-In particular, it emphasises the lenses of ‘global south' and ‘global north', providing theory and examples of ‘north-north', ´north-south', ´south-north' and ´south-south' transferability.
-The module will encourage students to disseminate their past experiences on these issues in a variety of interaction modes.
+Geographic transferability is defined as the process through which a policy that has been implemented in one location is subsequently implemented in a second location.
+It is of particular interest when the characteristics of the second location are highly different to those in the first location.
+The module addresses various aspects of policy transfer through a combination of state-of-the art theory and up-to-date information on specific case studies.

 Choice Modelling and Stated Preference Survey Design - 15 credits